Download a PDF version of this article here.

 Note: Alternative methods of ventilating the batten void should provide an equivalent level of ventilation.

 If the batten space is not ventilated, there needs to be an increased level of ventilation to the roof space and that should be in accordance with BS5250.
 The underlay manufacturer’s 3rd party accreditation also needs to be followed.
-It is very difficult to determine a HR or LR underlay by sight alone and the manufacturer’s third party accreditation should be referred to.
+It is very difficult to determine a HR or LR underlay by sight alone and the manufacturer’s third party accreditation should be referred too.

 Batten space ventilation to warm pitched roofs with LR underlay

-Warm pitched roofs with LR underlay, an Air and Vapour Control Layer (AVCL) should be provided at ceiling line.
-Where an external covering (such as fibre cement slates) is air impermeable there is also a risk of interstitial condensation forming on the underside of the underlay and the external covering, to avoid that
+Warm pitched roofs with LR underlay, an AVCL (Air & vapour control layer) should be provided at ceiling line.
+Where an external covering (such as fibre cement slates) is air impermeable there is also a risk of interstitial condensation forming on the underside of the underlay and the external covering, to avoid that risk the batten space should be ventilated as described above.

 Batten space ventilation to cold pitched roofs with HR underlay

-Batten space ventilation to warm pitched roofs (Insulation along the rafter pitch) with HR underlay
+Batten space ventilation to warm pitched roofs (insulation along the rafter pitch) with HR underlay

-In warm roofs (with insulation along the rafter pitch) with an HR underlay, whatever form of external covering or ceiling is provided, there is a risk of interstitial condensation forming on the underside of the HR underlay; to avoid that risk, an AVCL should be provided on the warm side of the insulation, and ventilated
+In warm roofs (with insulation along the rafter pitch) with an HR underlay, whatever form of external covering or ceiling is provided, there is a risk of interstitial condensation forming on the underside of the HR underlay; to avoid that risk, an AVCL should be provided on the warm side of the insulation, and ventilated voids should be formed between the underside of the underlay and the insulation.

 Other considerations